Aged care means assessment 065-09000000

 Specific details required include:

-It may be possible to obtain this information verbally, but in most cases a Request for information letter will need to be sent.
+It may be possible to obtain these details verbally, but in most cases a Request for information letter will need to be sent.

 Means not disclosed (MND)

-A care recipient who does not complete a means assessment is not eligible for government assistance with their fees except for:
+A care recipient who does not complete a means assessment is not eligible for government assistance with their fees.
+Exceptions apply to care recipients under the following caps:

 MND Letters